By Peyton Garland

-This past Wednesday, November 20th, I had the pleasure of meeting Joanne at Pittsburgh’s red-carpet premier of A Beautiful Day in the Neighborhood.
+I had the pleasure of meeting Joanne at Pittsburgh’s red-carpet premier of A Beautiful Day in the Neighborhood.
 The camera crews lowered their lenses to capture her 5’2 (if that), 91-year-old frame.
 Everyone whispered, “Aww, how precious!” and prepared to boost their audio volume for her, but when it was my turn to ask Joanne a big question, her answer was strong, brave, and anything but frail.

 “Your husband’s message is kindness, the genuine kindness, because it comes from the heart.
 But if your husband was alive today, what specific message do you think he would have for the Christian Church of 2019?”

 Even though I’ve already placed the microphone to her face, she’s quiet.
 Five seconds of silence seems long and awkward on a red carpet, but her eyes are steady.
 She’s thinking deep and hard.
 She wants to do Fred justice with this one.
 Another second or two passes before Joanne looks at me with those serious eyes and says, “Be inclusive.”

 She bobs her head and signals that she has no further insight, no better explanation.
 “Be inclusive.”
 That’s it.